French Advanced Three (FLF3730)

-On completion of this module, students will have a level equivalent to C1/C1high (as Exit level) - Proficient User of the Common European Framework for Languages, and they will be able to :
+On completion of this module, you will have a level equivalent to C1/C1high (as Exit level) - Proficient User of the Common European Framework for Languages, and you will be able to:

-review and consolidate effective operational proficient structures of the target language, developing both idiomatic vocabulary and a wide range of language structures, thus equipping them with the linguistic tools to communicate spontaneously for academic and specific purposes without much obvious searching for expressions
+- review and consolidate effective operational proficient structures of French, developing both idiomatic vocabulary and a wide range of language structures, thus equipping you with the linguistic tools to communicate spontaneously for academic and specific purposes without much obvious searching for expressions

-further develop and embed active and passive proficient language skills, including comprehension skills in listening and reading, with particular emphasis placed on proficient skills necessary for effective oral and written communication in the target language at a proficient level to engage in analysis, criticism/questioning and summarising/synthesising the content of several written and aural documents on the same topic, but with various approaches
+- further develop and embed active and passive proficient language skills, including comprehension skills in listening and reading, with particular emphasis placed on proficient skills necessary for effective oral and written communication in French at a proficient level to engage in analysis, criticism/questioning and summarising/synthesising the content of several written and aural documents on the same topic, but with various approaches

 ILO: Module-specific skills

-- 1. Demonstrate consistent grammatical control of complex language and structures of the target language
+- 1. Demonstrate consistent grammatical control of complex language and structures of French

-- 2. Read, comprehend and summarise a wide range of demanding, longer written and aural texts in most registers on a range of topics in the target language, including articles and reports concerned with current affairs in which the writers adopt particular attitudes and viewpoints
+- 2. Read, comprehend and summarise a wide range of demanding, longer written and aural texts in most registers on a range of topics in French, including articles and reports concerned with current affairs in which the writers adopt particular attitudes and viewpoints

 - 3. Communicate confidently, proficiently and naturally in a wide range of situations, both orally and in writing, on complex and abstract topics and demonstrate ability to research a specialist topic, extracting and summarising key information from a range of written and spoken sources, and produce a written portfolio of material to a high professional standard